apache/tuscany-sca-1.x/samples/standalone/helloworldJavaScript/README.txt

 Building
 --------

-To build and install the sample using Maven use:
+To build the sample using Maven use:
-$ mvn install
+$ mvn

 This will build the sample, package a JAR file for the composite and install it in your local maven repository for use by other samples.